The site

 As part of the educational programme, the participants will be offered guided tours and special visits around the region.
 Through the planned activities, including traditional Finnish sauna and interactions with the staff working at the open-air museum, the participants will have the opportunity to experience the intangible heritage of Kimito Island while gaining a contextualising overview of the work they will carry out at Sagalund Museum.

-The project will take place from August, 14th, till August, 27th, 2022, and is organised by Sagalund Museum Foundation in cooperation with European Heritage Volunteers.
+The project was organised by Sagalund Museum Foundation in cooperation with European Heritage Volunteers.